akrisanov/akrisanov.github.io/content/pages/about.md

 ## Hi, I'm Andrey

-Senior Software Engineer in Backend & Data at [Anonos](https://www.anonos.com/)

-I'm a software engineer focused on shipping products and delivering value to customers.
+I'm a software engineer and engineering manager focused on shipping products and delivering value to customers.
 In a team, I'm an advocate of trust, asynchronous communication, solid documentation, and pragmatism.
 I have experience working in distributed teams and remotely.
-My main areas of interest lie in collaborative software, computing, data processing, and low-latency systems.
+My main areas of interest are collaborative software, data processing, and low-latency systems.

-I'm a Software Engineer at Anonos working on privacy and data protection solutions.
+I'm currently a member of the engineering team at Anonos, working on privacy and data protection solutions.
 We research and develop the Python SDK and the cloud platform for data anonymization.

-Currently based in Berlin, Germany, I am open to exploring opportunities in the UK.

 ## Past work